Sophie (musician): 2017–2021: Oil of Every Pearl's Un-Insides

 In October 2017, Sophie released "It's Okay to Cry", her first new material in almost two years.
-The music video for the song was the first time Sophie's voice and image were used in a release.
-She subsequently opened up to the press about being transgender.
-Later in the month, Sophie also debuted in live performance, premiering newly recorded songs from Sophie's second album with vocal performances by Cecile Believe.
+The music video was the first time Sophie's voice and image were used in a release.
+She confirmed to the media that she was transgender.
+Later in the month, Sophie debuted in live performance, premiering newly recorded songs from her second album with vocal performances by Cecile Believe.
 The single "Ponyboy" was released with a self-directed music video on 7 December 2017.
 The third single from the album, "Faceshopping", was released on 16 February 2018 with a music video on 4 April 2018.

 On 3 April 2018, Sophie announced via Instagram that the album was complete and that it would not be titled Whole New World as previously thought.
 On 1 May 2018, an interview with Crack Magazine revealed that the official album title is Oil of Every Pearl's Un-Insides.
 It was released on 15 June 2018 by Sophie's own label, MSMSMSM, along with Future Classic and Transgressive.
 The album prominently featured Sophie's own vocals.
 In early 2018, it was revealed in one of Sophie's tweets that she had contributed to and produced Lady Gaga's latest album.
 In a video posted on social media, when asked, Sophie said: "Yes.
 I mean whatever, you know.
 I work on a lot of different things.
 If it comes out, then it's cool.
 You can never tell.
 But she's a really cool person."